How Much Protein Should You Eat Each Day? (Optimal Intake)

 Understanding Protein Recommendations

-Protein is an essential macronutrient for humans, meaning we need to consume it regularly for proper health and longevity.
+Protein is an essential macronutrient for humans, meaning we need to consume it regularly for proper health, longevity, and maintenance of muscle mass.

 It’s essential to differentiate between the RDA for protein and “optimal protein intake for active people” since the RDA is a guideline for general public health, not for athletic performance and building muscle.

-The RDA for protein is the amount the average adult should consume for proper health and biological function.
-For athletes, bodybuilders, etc., the amount of protein you should eat a day depends on several factors, notably lean body mass, age, type of training you engage in, and activity level.
+More specifically, the RDA for protein is the amount the average adult should consume for proper health and biological function.
+Generalized protein intake guidelines serve as a foundational baseline, but individual needs can vary significantly based on several factors, notably lean body mass, age, type of training you engage in, and activity level.

 Thankfully, there are quite a few studies that discuss protein needs for building muscle and burning body fat.